CrosswaveOmega/GPT-Function-Calling-Utility/README.md

 ```
 ## Key Features

-- **Simplified Function Modeling**: This package utilizes it's `GPTFunctionLibrary` class to define sets of callable methods to be sent to OpenAI's Chat Completion endpoint, and can then invoke methods based on the returned function_call attribute.
+- **Simplified Function Modeling Via Inheritance**: This package utilizes subclasses decended from the `GPTFunctionLibrary` class that allows you to define sets of callable methods to be sent to OpenAI's Chat Completion endpoint.  `GPTFunctionLibrary` contains methods to create a json schema describing your defined methods, and has methods that invoke methods based on the returned function_call attribute.

 - **Decorate Invokable Functions**: OpenAI's Function Calling Feature needs a JSON object of every single function's name, description, and parameters.
 This utility uses two decorators, (`@AILibFunction`) and (`@LibParam`), as well as type annotation to create this schema for functions you want to use with the API.
   + set a display name and description with (`@AILibFunction`).
 You can also specify required parameters with this decorator, but it's not required.
   + apply small descriptions to arguments with (`@LibParam`), to inform the API on what it does.
+  + (`@LibParamSpec`) can apply additional keywords depending on the type. (see https://json-schema.org/understanding-json-schema/index.html for details.)

-- **Parameter Descriptions and Typing:** To ensure clarity and facilitate proper function formatting, GPT Function Calling Utility requires that all parameters intended to be passed into the AI have an applied type;  strings, integers, floats, and bools.  parameters with a default value are automatically However, the utility is capable of converting some more complex data types to and from a json schema, such as datetimes and Literals, with support for custom converters coming at a later date.
+- **Parameter Typing and Descriptions:** To ensure clarity and facilitate proper function formatting, GPT Function Calling Utility requires that all parameters intended to be passed into the AI have an applied type;  strings, integers, floats, and bools.
+The library utilizes a collection of converter objects to generate schema for each parameter based on type annotations.

+- **Convert into complex types:** The utility is capable of converting some more complex data types into a json schema, such as datetimes and Literals.
+   +support for custom converters coming at a later date.

 - **Integration with Discord.py**: This utility was intended to be used with life as a discord.py utility, and can be easily integrated with discord.py bots.
    +Simply import gptfunctionutil into your Discord bot project, and decorate your commands with `@LibParam` and `@AILibFunction`.
 After passing the Commands into a GPTFunctionLibrary subclass with  `add_in_commands(your_bot_object_here)`, your bot commands will become invokable in the same way as a decorated GPTFunctionLibrary method.

 - **Schema Generation for API Calls**: Before making a call to the OpenAI chat/completion endpoint, the utility has a `get_schema()` method to extract the formatted functions as a list of dictionaries.
 This schema is then passed as the `functions` field in the ChatCompletion call.
 If the AI determines that it should invoke a function call, the returned `function_call` dictionary is used with `call_by_dict(function_call)` to invoke the corresponding function with the provided arguments.
-   +The method also checks if there is a function by that name
+   +The method also checks if there is a function by that name, falling back to a default response if something goes wrong.

 ## Usage Example